suleimana/sjsws/README.md

 TODO List
 --------
 Here are the list of tasks that should be included next:
-- Test and validate the scrip in other *nix distributions.
+- Test and validate the script in other *nix distributions.
 - Add support to install/uninstall service.